 Course work should be printed out, stapled, and submitted in class or in the Philosophy Department drop-box by 4:00pm on the date the assignment is due.
-Do not submit assignments by email unless I have asked you to do so.
+Do not submit assignments by email unless I have asked you to do so (otherwise I may not get it).